 CPPIB’s acquisition of Pattern Energy for a deal value $6.3 billion was the only mega deal announced in Q4 2019, and the first mega deal since Q2 2018.

-We expect to see a continuation of themes in the Power & Utilities deals market in future quarters and the last quarter of 2019, with yield, access to infrastructure, rebalancing portfolios, and balance sheet rationalization expected to drive deal activity.
-Renewables will remain as one of the key area of interest for deal makers as federal incentives phase down/out.
-Additionally, with the recent decrease in interest rates, bid ask spreads and valuations may benefit, which could impact deal activity.
+We expect to see a continuation of themes in the Power & Utilities deals market in the new year, with yield, access to infrastructure, rebalancing portfolios, and balance sheet rationalization expected to drive deal activity.
+Renewables will remain as one of the key areas of interest for deal makers as federal incentives phase down/out.
+Emerging technologies, such as energy storage, are expected to have a gaining impact on deal activity.
+And lastly, with the recent decrease in interest rates, bid ask spreads and valuations may benefit, which could also have an impact on deal activity.

 Jeremy R. Fago

 Principal, Power & Utilities Deals Leader, PwC US

 Power & Utilities Deals Principal, PwC US